Alan and Sandra Gerry Amyloid Reference Laboratory

 Histopathology Techniques for Amyloid Typing

 The Gerry Laboratory can perform immunohistochemistry for immunoglobulin light chains (kappa and lambda), transthyretin (TTR), serum amyloid A (AA), apolipoproteins AI and AII, lysozyme, and fibrinogen.
 In some cases, immunoelectron microscopy using immunogold antibodies may be employed.
 Biopsies obtained for possible immunoelectron microscopy should be fixed in 2% paraformaldehyde rather than standard formalin.
-Charges for this service depend upon how many antibodies are needed for typing and can typically range from $1300 to $1700.
+Charges for this service depend upon how many antibodies are needed for typing and fees can typically begin at $1700.

 Molecular and Genetic Testing

 For patients suspected of having an inherited or familial form of systemic amyloidosis, we can perform molecular and genetic testing techniques.
 These are generally carried out on blood samples.
 They include isoelectric focusing screening for TTR variants, PCR-based gene sequencing of many of the familial types of amyloid (TTR, fibrinogen, lysozyme, apoplipoproteins AI and AII, and gelsolin).
 Charges for molecular and genetic testing can range from $415 for a known mutation to up to $800 ($50 for each additional exon tested) depending upon what is required for each case.Based upon recent federal legislation, patients who have hereditary predisposition to diseases like amyloidosis cannot be discriminated against with respect to employment or health insurance.
 For more information, search the web for information on GINA, the “Genetic Information Nondiscrimination Act”.

 The Amyloid Reference Laboratory is accredited by the College of American Pathologists under the aegis of the Pathology and Laboratory Medicine Department of Boston Medical Center.
 Dr. Lawreen Connors directs the laboratory, and Dr. Carl O’Hara is the Chief of Amyloid and Hematopathology.